-Remember, we have millions of square feet of storage to keep tabs on.)
+Remember, we have millions of square feet of storage to keep tabs on.
 Luckily, RFID technology has entered the scene.
-With its power to decrease human error and streamline warehouse operations, RFID has become one of the most important implements the supply chain manager’s toolbox.
+With its power to decrease human error and streamline warehouse operations, it has become one of the most important implementations in the supply chain manager’s toolbox.

 What is RFID?

 RFID stands for radio frequency identification.
 It’s a form of wireless technology that uses radio-frequency electromagnetic fields to transfer data.
-Today, RFID technology is found in a wide variety of industries and is used to monitor everything from your family pet to your passport.
+Today, this technology is found in a wide variety of industries and is used to monitor everything from your family pet to your passport.

-How it works:
+How it works

 A shipment arrives.
 An RFID tag (or chip) is attached to the items in that shipment – either to individual boxes or an entire pallet.
-Each tag features an internal memory to store the item’s information, which can be modified as it moves through different processes in the warehouse.
+Each tag features an internal memory to store the item’s information, which is modifiable as it moves through different processes in the warehouse.

 Why not barcodes?

 Unlike barcodes, RFID tags don’t require a reader that’s in the same line of sight.
 Not only does this eliminate the need for someone to manually scan each box, but it also means that an item can be scanned and cataloged even when it’s hidden behind other goods.